Cruising Resources: Orcas and Yachts

 Up until July 2022, interactions were limited to just damage; the orcas’ ‘playing’ with rudders of sailing boats essentially left them stranded, but otherwise intact.
 The worst that happened was a wait for rescue, and then an expensive repair bill.

 But that changed in July 2022 when a family’s boat sank after a late-night ‘interaction’ off Sines in the south of Portugal, followed by a second sinking off Viana do Castelo in the north of Portugal at the start of November 2022.
-Several more yachts have been sunk since, all crew rescued.
+Six yachts have been sunk to date, with the most recent on July 2024 in the Straits of Gibraltar.

 The reason for this recent and repetitive behavior towards small vessels is still not fully understood, however, after several years of increased interactions between orca and yachts, scientists now have some theories as why this is happening.
 Interesting articles with alternative views from scientists include: